Nextjs, SEO, and How to Rank Higher on Google

 Since you’re running static pages, you pretty much don’t have to worry about your website’s safety nearly as much.

-Because they have no databases, no data is collected, there are no session tokens, or any possible breach points.
-This makes them a far safer option against the XSS or SQL database injection attacks.
+Because they have no databases, no data is collected, and there are no session tokens or any possible breach points.
+This makes them a far safer option against XSS or SQL database injection attacks.

 Open Graph Customization

 With the Open Graph Protocol, you can turn websites into graph objects by adding basic metadata to them.

 This is used to make your social media links look far more attractive and clickable.

 Next.js allows you to programmatically edit all open graph meta names for each page.
 That in turn improves the SEO of your website and gives you full control over how you want your content to display on social media.